 Unlike steel or iron alloys, wood is the only renewable construction material.
 Wood requires less energy to produce and doubles the amount of eco-cycle efficiency.
 From the lumber sourcing to factory recycling measures, environmental care remains a crucial part of our business process.

 Our focus is building hardwood chairs that offer truly superior durability.
 With a typical service life of 20+ years, our chairs are still in dining halls and libraries long after our competitor’s chairs are in the landfill.
 That is true sustainability!

-We use ash, hard maple, red oak, white oak, walnut, and beech for most of our chairs.
+We use ash, hard maple, red oak, white oak, black cherry, walnut, and beech for most of our chairs.
 These hardwoods are all sustainably harvested in properly managed woodlands.
 Foresters have a method of calculating the amount of board feet of growth they have in their forests each year; in a sustainably managed forest, the Forester makes sure to cut less board feet of lumber each year than what has grown in that area.
 The beauty of a properly managed forest is that it does not matter if the hardwood specie is a fast growing specie or a slow-growing specie, as long as they cut less of that specie from the forest than the growth rate.
 We have ample supplies of slow-growing hardwoods in North America, and do not need to rely on fast-growing species, which are generally not as strong or as elegant.

 In our FSC-certified factory we strive for the minimum of waste, and we recycle everywhere we can.

 At the end of the day, the best way to build a sustainable product is to build it to last for decades.
 Our Eustis Joint® chairs come with a 20 year warranty, and can be expected to last far longer in most of the areas where our chairs are used.